 Golden Circle Tours

-Note: not all bus tours to Thingvellir include Öxararfoss.
-These tours and activities include Thingvellir, Geysir and Gullfoss waterfall.
+Note: Not all bus tours to Thingvellir include Öxararfoss.
+Some might allow you enough time to hike to the waterfall.
+These tours and activities include Thingvellir, Geysir, and Gullfoss waterfalls.
 The private tours will definitely include Oxararfoss and more.
-Booking is made through Viator and a small commission supports this website.
+Booking is made through Viator, and a small commission supports this website.

 The snorkel diving at Silfra is for active tourists with a generally good level of fitness.
 The scuba tour is for qualified divers only.

 Öxararfoss Waterfall After Rain

 After heavy rain, the Öxarar river can flood the land.
 This was only a feature before the viewing platform was constructed.
 Now all this reflected beauty goes unnoticed beneath your feet.
 I took full advantage of the floods back in 2009.
 For this photo, I used a polariser filter (CPL) to see the rocks below the surface of the water.